danielwbeebe/My-News-Bubble-App/readme.md

 ### Sample Code

-Here is the code for the views/sources/sources-index.ejs file - used to display the top news articel from the selected news source:
+Here is the code for the views/sources/sources-index.ejs file - used to display the top news article(s) from the selected news source(s):

     <% for (let source of data) { %>